niteshsingh12/rhythmic/README.md

-# Deezer Test
+# Rhythmic

-Deezer Music app which lets user search artists, and play preview of their songs.
+Music app with Deezer's API which lets user search artists, and play preview of their songs.

 <p float="left">